 - The mortgage lender serves you with papers demanding payment, and the courts are not required – although the process may be subject to judicial review.

 Generally, it’s best to avoid a foreclosure auction.
-Instead, call up the bank, or work with a reputable real estate firm like us at Louisville Cash Real Estate to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure.
+Instead, call up the bank loan officer, or work with a reputable real estate firm like us at Louisville Cash Real Estate to help you negotiate discounts off the amount owed to avoid having to carry out a foreclosure or give you an offer for your home so you can sell it quickly.

-We buy houses in Louisville Kentucky like yours from people who need to sell fast.
+We buy houses in Louisville Kentucky like yours from people who need to sell fast, we typically close all of our transactions within 14-21 days!
+Fill out the form below to receive your cash offer.

 Another Foreclosure Resource For Louisville Kentucky HomeOwners: